scala-native/scala-native/docs/user/interop.md

     to a single element.
 Memory is zeroed out by default.

     Zone allocation is the preferred way to allocate temporary unmanaged memory.
-It\'s idiomatic to use implicit zone parameters to abstract over code that has to zone allocate.
+It's idiomatic to use implicit zone parameters to abstract over code that has to zone allocate.

     One typical example of this are C strings that are created from